-• Capacity is enlarged because of braided resources with partners such as Adult Ed, VR, TANF, Community Colleges

-- Inadequate funding to support direct staff assistance to public during all office hours - Insufficient funds for professional development
+- Capacity is enlarged because of braided resources with partners such as Adult Ed, VR, TANF, Community Colleges - Inadequate funding to support direct staff assistance to public during all office hours - Insufficient funds for professional development

-Title IV - Vocational Rehabilitation (VR) Activities Strengths Weaknesses Disability awareness Compliance with Americans with Disabilities (ADA) of 1990 and other employment related laws Vocational Rehabilitation Services and availability of other related Training and technical assistance are provided timely and customized to meet the needs of the employers Insufficient staffing to do outreach to all of the employers on all of the islands. resources Recruitment and hiring of persons with disabilities Provide support for current employees with disabilities
+Title IV - Vocational Rehabilitation (VR) Activities Strengths Weaknesses Disability awareness Compliance with Americans with Disabilities (ADA) of 1990 and • Training and technical assistance are provided timely • Insufficient staffing to do outreach to all of the employers on all of the islands. other employment related laws and customized to all of the Islands.

-- Sufficient staffing to meet the needs of employers who call VR for training and technical assistance. - Limited staffing to do outreach to "other" employers.

-Career Technical Education

-Activities Strengths Weaknesses

-Serves youth and adults Provides integrated education and vocational training Fosters competency-based learning Each student moves through a Program of Study Focus on employability skills Students get work experience Earn industry-recognized credentials Integrated education (k-12 and postsecondary) Utilizes career pathways, career counseling and individual career plans Multiple entry and exit options through the community college - industry-recognized credential, certificate, degree or transfer to baccalaureate degree program Industry involvement in career pathway development and system vetted with employers Clear sequence of Once a state career pathway system is adopted, may require adjustments to transition clients from other partners.
+Vocational Rehabilitation Services and availability of other related resources Recruitment and hiring of persons with disabilities Provide support for current employees with disabilities Capacity to Provide Services: Sufficient staffing to meet the needs o assistance. r training and technical • Limited staffing to do outreach to "oth Career Technical Education ier employers.
+Strengths Weaknesses Activities Serves youth and adults Provides integrated education and vocational training Fosters competency-based learning Each student moves through a Program of Study Focus on employability skills Students get work experience Earn industry-recognized credentials Strengths Integrated education (k-12 and postsecondary) Utilizes career pathways, career counseling and individual career plans Multiple entry and exit options through the community college - industry-recognized credential, certificate, degree or transfer to baccalaureate degree program Industry involvement in career pathway development and system vetted with employers Clear sequence of coursework (non-duplicative, progressive, articulated) Curricula and instructional strategies instill work readiness Curricula Weaknesses Once a state career pathway system is adopted, may require adjustments to transition clients from other partners.
 Incoming clients may require remediation Limited staffing and funding Client access to the system may be a challenge because of cost and time